 Title and amount of securities underlying such options, warrants or rights Up to 5,600,000 primary common shares of China Banking Corporation (CBC) Prices, expiration dates and other material condition that may be exercised • The issue price of the grant shares, which shall be for the account of CBC, shall be the volume weighted average price of CBC common shares based on the total volume traded and last traded price of such shares on the PSE for each of the 15 trading days immediately preceding the issue date of the grant shares.
-Issuance of the shares shall be subject to: (a) receipt of BSP clearance and SEC confirmation that the transaction is exempt from registration; (b) issuance of a subscription notice to the eligible grantees (or their successors, as applicable); and (c) any other requirements as may be stated in the stock grant plan.
-Consideration received or to be received by registrant/subsidiary The grantor is not receiving any consideration.
-Market value of securities to be granted as of the latest practicable date • ₱115,360,000 based on PSE traded price as of 26 August 2020 of P20.60.
-Amount of such options, warrants or rights received/to be received by the following: (A) Chief Executive Officer Mr. William C. Whang, President - 800 shares (B) Four (4) highest paid executives who were serving at the end of the last completed fiscal year 10,200, broken down as follows: Mr. Gilbert U. Dee, Vice Chairman - 5,100 shares Ms. Rosemarie C. Gan, Group Head of Retail Banking Business Segment - 4,100 shares Mr. Romeo D. Uyan, Jr., Chief Operating Officer - 500 shares Mr. Patrick D. Cheng, Chief Finance Officer - 500 shares (C) All current executive officers as a group 14,000, broken down as follows: Management Committee Mr. William C. Whang - 800 shares Mr. Romeo D. Uyan, Jr. - 500 shares Mr. Patrick D. Cheng - 500 shares Ms. Rosemarie C. Gan - 4,100 shares Ms. Delia Marquez - 3,200 shares Ms. Lilian Yu - 400 shares Mr. Ananias S. Cornelio III - 700 shares Mr. Manuel C. Tagaza - None Ms. Magnolia Luisa N. Palanca - 100 shares Others Ms. Marisol M. Teodoro, CBC employee, CBSEC President -
+Issuance of the shares shall be subject to: (a) receipt of BSP clearance and SEC confirmation that the transaction is exempt from registration;

+(b) issuance of a subscription notice to the eligible grantees (or

+their successors, as applicable); and (c) any other requirements as

+may be stated in the stock grant plan.

+Consideration received The grantor is not receiving any consideration.

+or to be received by The granton to not receiving any consideration.

+registrant/subsidiary

+Market value of • ₱115,360,000 based on PSE traded price as of August 26, 2020 of

+securities to be granted P20.60.

+as of the latest

+practicable date

+Amount of such options,

+warrants or rights

+received/to be received

+by the following:

+(A) Chief Executive Officer Mr. William C. Whang, President - 800 shares

+(B) Four (4) highest 10,200, broken down as follows:

+paid executives who Mr. Gilbert U. Dee, Vice Chairman - 5,100 shares

+were serving at the Ms. Rosemarie C. Gan, Group Head of Retail Banking Business

+end of the last Segment - 4,100 shares

+completed fiscal Mr. Romeo D. Uyan, Jr., Chief Operating Officer - 500 shares

+year Mr. Patrick D. Cheng, Chief Finance Officer - 500 shares

+(C) All current executive 14,000, broken down as follows:

+officers as a group

+Management Committee

+Mr. William C. Whang - 800 shares

+Mr. Romeo D. Uyan, Jr. - 500 shares

+Mr. Patrick D. Cheng - 500 shares

+o Ms. Rosemarie C. Gan - 4,100 shares

+o Ms. Delia Marquez - 3,200 shares

+o Ms. Lilian Yu - 400 shares

+o Mr. Ananias S. Cornelio III - 700 shares

+o Mr. Manuel C. Tagaza - None

+Ms. Magnolia Luisa N. Palanca - 100 shares

+Others

+Ms. Marisol M. Teodoro, CBC employee, China Bank Securities

+Corporation President - 2,600 shares

+o Mr. James Christian T. Dee, CBC employee, CBSI

+Management Committee - Treasury - 1,100 shares

+(D) Each nominee for None

+election as a

+director

-Mr. James Christian T. Dee, CBC employee, CBSI Management Committee - Treasury - 1,100 shares (D) Each nominee for election as a director None (E) Each other person who received or is to receive five percent (5%) of such options None (F) All current directors as a group who are not executive officers None, except for Mr. Gilbert U. Dee, Vice Chairman, and Mr. William C. Whang, President (G) All other employees as a group Up to 5,580,900
+(E) Each other person None

+who received or is to

+receive five percent

+(5%) of such options

+(F) All current directors None, except for Mr. Gilbert U. Dee, Vice Chairman, and Mr. William

+as a group who are C. Whang, President

+not executive S. Tribing, From one

+officers

+(G) All other employees Up to 5,580,900

+as a group